Book

 Tools to feel both the Inner and outer worlds simultaneously, from the heart

-See how to get a discount.
+See how to get a discount for bulk orders.
 Scroll down.

-In a way, what cannot be put into words is put into the movement of experience.
+In a way, what cannot be put into words is put into experience to be explained.
 Finding the Sensory Body (SB) is no different.
-Movement with attention achieves a new kind of sense within our living presence.
-With each visit into the movement, the knowledge of the SB becomes a dialogue of wordless comparison.
+Movement with attention achieves a new kind of sense within the living presence of the self.
+With each visit into the movement, the knowledge of the SB becomes a dialogue of a wordless comparison of sensations to emotions, thoughts, and feelings.

-Like a clear, sharp visit, over time, what is subjective by expression extends from the constitution of living.
+Like a clear, sharp visit, over time, what is subjective by expression extends from the constitutional process of living.
 The voice, without words, becomes a flow emerging a message of expression.
-This “voice” shows the union of mind-body.
-Above this union is the recognition of union with the self and others.
+This “voice” knows the union of mind-body.
+With this union there is the recognition of union with the heart.
 It’s the sweet language of being.
 And in the language, there is a gift given to everyone.

 What is in the book?

-The book is a collection of games to help children listen from inside, a place we call “Home.”
+The book is a collection of games designed through the Feldenkrais® Method termed, Awareness Through Movement (ATM).
 The games were tested for eight years in elementary schools for groups of children ages 5 to 10 years.

 The games are about opening up the heart.
-Because children learn from a container space, practices guide awareness to sense first the space around them.
+In summary, children learn first from a container space, practices guide awareness to sense first the space around them.
 Then the field of attention is gradually narrowed from “out there” to inside their bodies.
-With this type of dual awareness, there is not just the sense of “out there” but what is inside their bodies.
-This “dual attention” reveals a sense of their energy bodies (their Personal Bubbles) and helps open their hearts.
+With this type of dual awareness, there is not just the sense of “out there” but what is inside and what is emotional, mental, and physical.
+This “dual attention,” inside the body with what is around, reveals a sense of their energy bodies (their Personal Bubbles) and helps open their hearts.

 How does it work?

-(There are fifteen more lessons to the whole program not included in this book.)
+(There are fifteen more lessons in Part II not included in this book.)

 What did the lessons in this book help?

 When children learn to feel inside their bodies, they begin to understand their own processes in times of stress and challenges.
-Their Aloha expanded.
-The children could share and hear more clearly their internal processes and the processes of others (Ho’oponopono Home lesson, page 60).
+Their Aloha expands.
+The children could share and hear more clearly their internal processes and thus the processes of others (Ho’oponopono Home lesson, page 60).

 Teachers reported that students became more compassionate, patient, and better listeners with the sense of “Home” in the classroom environment.
 Students also helped each other more than ever in the past.